 The term “cheek fat pad” actually refers to a number of different sections of fat in your cheek anatomy.
-The different sections of your cheek fat pad anatomy include the malar fat pad, buccal fat pad and SMAS (superficial musculoaponeurotic system)
+The different sections of your cheek fat pad anatomy including the malar fat pad, buccal fat pad and also SMAS (superficial musculoaponeurotic system)

-The Malar Fat Pad is located in Cheekbone area, near the eyes
+The Malar Fat Pad is located in the Cheekbone area, near the eyes

 - The malar fat pad sits near your cheekbone